Ryan Looney: Coaching career

 Looney and the Mountaineers had a breakout season in 2005–06, which produced the best record at EOU since 1969.
 The season was the second largest turnaround in school history.
 The 2005-06 Mountaineers also notched some memorable victories as well.
-During the 2006–07 season the Mountaineers finished with an overall record of 23–8, advanced to the finals of the 2007 Cascade Collegiate Conference Tournament, and were ranked as high as 17th in the NAIA national poll.
+During the 2006–07 season the Mountaineers finished with an overall record of 23–8, advanced to the finals of the 2007 Cascade Collegiate Conference (CCC) tournament, and were ranked as high as 17th in the NAIA national poll.
 The 2007-08 Mountaineers put together the most memorable season in program history.
 They finished with an overall record of 26–6, won the school's first conference championship in 38 years, advanced to the NAIA National Tournament for the first time in school history, and were ranked as high as third in the NAIA national poll.
-For his efforts Looney was recognized as the 2007-08 Cascade Collegiate Conference Men's Basketball Coach of the Year.
+For his efforts Looney was recognized as the 2007-08 CCC Coach of the Year.
 The 2008-09 Mountaineers did not disappoint either.
-They finished with an overall record of 25–8, won the Cascade Collegiate Conference Championship, advanced to the Elite Eight of the NAIA National Basketball Tournament, and were ranked as high as sixth in the NAIA national poll.
+They finished with an overall record of 25–8, won the CCC championship, advanced to the Elite Eight of the NAIA tournament, and were ranked as high as sixth in the NAIA national poll.

-Looney was named the 10th Head Men's Basketball Coach at Eastern Oregon University in May 2004.
+Looney was named the 10th head men's basketball coach at Eastern Oregon University in May 2004.
 He came to LaGrande after two seasons as the top assistant at NCAA Division II Minnesota State University Moorhead.
 After graduating from EOU with a Bachelor of Science in Liberal Studies, Looney spent two seasons as a graduate assistant at NCAA Division III University of Wisconsin-La Crosse.
 While at UWL, Looney also obtained a Master of Science in Athletic Administration.

+Personal life

 Ryan is married to former EOU cross country and track & field standout Julianna Morris.
 The two have a daughter Peyton Danielle Looney and a son Micah J. Looney.